youngmin-jin/practice/coursera_data_engineering_big_data_and_ml_on_google_cloud/bigquery.md

 # SQL queries
-- ARRAY
-  : it is possible to run ARRAY functions in BigQuery
+- ARRAY: it is possible to run ARRAY functions in BigQuery

   - ARRAY_LENGTH
     ```